Hate crime: Kyrgyzstan

 In Kyrgyzstan, "the Constitution of the State party prohibits any kind of discrimination on grounds of origin, sex, race, nationality, language, faith, political or religious convictions or any other personal or social trait or circumstance, and that the prohibition against racial discrimination is also included in other legislation, such as the Civil, Penal and Labour Codes."

 Article 299 of the Criminal Code defines incitement to national, racist, or religious hatred as a specific offense.
 This article has been used in political trials of suspected members of the banned organization Hizb-ut-Tahrir.

+Netherlands

+In March, 2025, the Dutch Senate voted in favour of a bill by which penalties for crimes with a discriminatory aim can be aggravated by 1/3.
+Since the Lower Chamber of Parliament already accepted the bill, this legislation will soon become into effect.

+Poland

+Article 13 of the Constitution of Poland prohibits organizations "whose programmes or activities sanction racial or national hatred".

 Russia

 Article 29 of Constitution of the Russian Federation bans incitement to riot for the sake of stirring societal, racial, ethnic, and religious hatred as well as the promotion of the superiority of the same.
 Article 282 of the Criminal code further includes protections against incitement of hatred (including gender) via various means of communication, instilling criminal penalties including fines and imprisonment.
-Although a member of the Council of Europe, Russia is not a party to the Convention on Cybercrime.
+Although a former member of the Council of Europe, Russia is not a party to the Convention on Cybercrime.